SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 Each `$LlmApiService$` carries a `_visited_endpoints: Set[str]` set that accumulates across the chain.
 The primary adds itself to the set on construction.
 When building the backup service, `$_build_backup_service()$` checks whether the backup name is already in the set; if so, it raises `$RuntimeError$` with a message naming the offending chain.
-Callers should never pass `_visited_endpoints` explicitly — it is an internal parameter populated by the service itself during failover.
+Callers should never pass `_visited_endpoints` explicitly; it is an internal parameter populated by the service itself during failover.

 ### Lifecycle and Logging